huyennguyenthanh/Clinic-Management-Flask-App/README.md

 This app using : PostgreSQL + Flask

 1. About database

 First, you need to have a database PostgreSQL (pdAdmin4)

 Read about databse design in file report.pdf

 Note : in the report, we have a column in table histories called "note"

-But in the source code, it is calles "disease_name"
+But in the source code, it is calles "disease_name".
 I'll update soon.